 Conservation officers with the ministry of natural resources and forestry conducted an inspection at a lodge on Lac Des Mille Lacs, west of Thunder Bay.
 The packages of walleye and pike had been frozen in a manner to conceal the walleye fillets.
-LOCALNEWS Escape preventable: union THUNDER BAY By Doug Diaczuk - TB Source Tuesday's escape by an inmate from the Thunder Bay District Jail could have been prevented by something as simple as a perimeter fence, according to correctional staff.
-Mike Lundy, a correctional officer and president of OPSEU Local 737, said crumbling infrastructure and the absence of basic structures like a perimeter fence are putting the public at risk.
+Escape preventable: union By Doug Diaczuk - TB Source Tuesday's escape by an inmate from the Thunder Bay District Jail could have been prevented by something as simple as a perimeter fence, according to correctional Mike Lundy, a correctional officer and president of OPSEU Local 737, said crumbling infrastructure and the absence of basic structures like a perimeter fence are putting the public at risk.
 "I can tell you that improvements to infrastructure that we requested for the last couple of years would have prevented this escape, or at the very least strongly deterred it," Lundy said.
 Last Tuesday, 48-year-old Philip Robert Crosby escaped through a service entrance at the District Jail.
 Crosby is still at large after Thunder Bay Police and Ontario Provincial Police searched the area Tuesday afternoon.
-The search has since been terminated and police are asking for the public's assistance in locating Crosby.
-Crosby was with a correctional staff member when he escaped from the facility.
+The search has since been terminated and police are asking for the public's assistance in Crosby was with a correctional staff member when he escaped from the facility.
 When he exited the building, there were no other obstacles to prevent his escape.
 According to Lundy, nothing at the District Jail has really changed since the 2015 riot that saw prisoners take control of the top floor of the jail, hold one correctional officer hostage, and assault several other inmates.
 More staff have been brought on following the riot, which has reduced tensions among inmates, but Lundy said the Ministry of Community Safety and Correctional Services continues to put the safety of the inmates, staff, and the public at risk.
 "They need a new jail," he said.

 "But I'm not naive enough to think that a new jail is going to happen overnight.
 So it's going to be two-fold: they are going to have to pay to fix the infrastructure of the 100-year-old jail that they've ignored for the last few years.
-MIKE LUNDY They are decommissioning jails in southern Ontario that were built forty years after the Thunder Bay jail, yet we can't get a new jail up here.
-"They are going to have to spend money on a new jail, and they are going to have to spend money to fix the infrastructure at the decaying crumbling jail that we have going right now."
-Lundy has written a letter to the minister of community safety and correctional services following the escape.
+MIKE LUNDY They are decommissioning jails in southern Ontario that were built forty years after the Thunder Bay jail, yet we can't get a new jail up here. a new jail, and they are going to have to spend money to fix the infrastructure at the decaying crumbling jail that we have going Lundy has written a letter to the minister of community safety and correctional services following the right now.'

 "We've always had a very strong concern about the fact that there's a high school right next door, a neighbourhood, and until recently an old folk's home," Lundy said.
-"And we are a maximum security jail that holds murderers, rapists, child molesters - the worst of the worst here in Thunder Bay."
-Lundy said three things need to change immediately: adding sally ports, a perimeter fence, and addressing staffing audits.
+"And we are a maximum security jail that holds murderers, rapists, child molesters - the worst of the worst here in Thunder Bay." fence, and addressing staffing audits.